adobe/aepsdk-edge-android/Documentation/event-reference.md

 This event signals that [Identity for Edge Network](https://github.com/adobe/aepsdk-edgeidentity-android) has completed [resetting all identities](https://developer.adobe.com/client-sdks/documentation/identity-for-edge-network/api-reference/#resetidentities) usually following a call to [`MobileCore.resetIdentities()`](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/api-reference.md).

+When this event is received, the Edge extension queues it up and removes the cached internal state:store settings.
+If other events are queued before this event, these events will be processed first in the order they were received.

 #### Event Details<!-- omit in toc -->

 | API                             | Event type                 | Event source                         |